James Conner Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 Matchup vs. Seattle

-- Conner's 47.5 rushing yards per game over his two career matchups against the Seahawks are 11.0 more yards than his over/under in Sunday's game.
+- Over his two career matchups against them, Conner has averaged 47.5 rushing yards against the Seahawks, seven more than his over/under in Sunday's game.

 - In all two games versus the Seahawks Conner has run for a touchdown.
 He did not have multiple TDs in any of those games.

-- The Seahawks have the NFL's 18th-ranked defense against the run, surrendering 113.4 yards per game.
+- Allowing 113.4 rushing yards per game, the Seahawks have the 18th-ranked run defense in the NFL.

-- The Cardinals are up against the NFL's 19th-ranked D when it comes to rushing TDs allowed (15 this season).
+- Conner and the Cardinals will face off against the NFL's 19th-ranked defense in terms of rushing touchdowns allowed (15).

 Recent Performances